Auburn University: Organization and administration

 The university is led by President Christopher Roberts and the Board of Trustees, including Governor Kay Ivey who is the president of board.

-Under the president, there are Senior Vice Presidents for Student Affairs, Academic Affairs, Advancement, Business and Administration & Chief Financial Officer, Research & Economic Development, and Legal Affairs & General Counsel.
-There are also various other directors, vice presidents, and the Chancellor of Auburn University at Montgomery.
-Vini Nathan, the Provost and Senior Vice President for Academic Affairs, is over the academics at the university which are organized into 13 colleges and a graduate school:
+Under the president, there are senior vice presidents for student affairs, academic affairs, advancement, business and administration, research and economic development, and legal affairs.
+There are also various other directors, vice presidents, and the chancellor of Auburn University at Montgomery.
+Vini Nathan, the provost and senior vice president for academic affairs, which is over the academics at the university, which are organized into 13 colleges and a graduate school: